tinyzimmer/gomapper/README.md

 To build the docker container which will include an nmap installation:

-*Using the Docker container has the benefit of providing access to root only scans*
+*Using the Docker container has the benefit of providing access to root only nmap functions*

 ```bash
 $> git clone https://www.github.com/tinyzimmer/gomapper